kyangy/blog/posts/ab5-abcs-exemption-production.md

 [Borello test](https://www.dir.ca.gov/dlse/faq_independentcontractor.htm): Information on the previous way that CA would judge an Independent Contractor.

 [Topsheet](https://topsheet.io): Production & Entertainment Payroll and Administration service that automates the process, making the transition easier to payroll.

+[AB5 Essentials Blog](https://topsheet.io/blog/everything-productions-need-to-know-ab5-law): Blog about how the AB5 Law will affect Production Companies.